- Location: Wyoming

 - You must be at least 15 years old.

 - Appear in person at a driver's license examination station.

 - Present acceptable identification, which includes providing proof of U.S. citizenship.
 The state is specific about this, requiring one of the following documents:

 - Pass a written test.

 - Have minor's release form (available at exam offices) signed by a parent or guardian.

 - Pay a $20 fee.

-*NOTE: If you were born in Wyoming, you can, if needed, obtain a certified birth certificate from the WY Department of Health's Vital Statistics Services for $13.
+*NOTE: If you were born in Wyoming, you can, if needed, obtain a certified birth certificate from the WY Department of Health's Vital Statistics Services.

 Restricted Driver License

 Considering that the short rectangle of Wyoming lassos a massive landscape that is both sparsely populated and exceptionally rural, it is only natural that there are cases where an individual under the legal driving age may need to operate a vehicle.
-Thus, the state issues restricted driver's licenses to 14- and 15-year-olds who meet a certain set of criteria.
-This license costs $10.
+Thus, the state issues restricted permits and driver's licenses to 14- and 15-year-olds who meet a certain set of criteria.
+This license costs $20.